 - Decreasing disparities in incidence and mortality rates of cervical cancer in racial/ethnic populations.
-Hispanics have the highest incidence rates while Blacks have the highest mortality rates. - Increasing screening/detection rates for women in Texas-Mexico border counties.
-Women in these counties have a 30% higher cervical cancer mortality rate than women in nonborder counties.
+Hispanics have the highest incidence rates while blacks have the highest mortality rates.2 - Increasing screening/detection rates for women in PHR 2, 4, 8, and 11.
+Incidence is highest in Texas-Mexico border counties (PHR 8 and 11) as well as PHR 2.
+The mortality rate is highest in PHR 2, 4, and $11.^{2}$